 The Power of Incentives in Sports

 Incentives are the force that makes the world spin.
-It drives individuals and holds the power to create great outcomes within any system.
+It drives individuals and holds power to create great outcomes within any system.

 The basic rule on incentives is that you’ll get what you award for – Charlie Munger and Warren Buffet built and grew their businesses under this mental model.

-Similarly, a system with a short-term mentality or with broken incentives will turn many good people into bad, bankrupt companies or even break countries apart.
+Similarly, a system with a short-term mentality or broken incentives will turn many good people into bad, bankrupt companies or even break countries apart.

 But what role do incentives take within the realm of professional sports?
 How much influence can incentives have to determine the quality of a professional tournament, league winner, cup, title, or medal?

 It’s what motivates people to do things.
-They explain why you study a career, go to work, why you work out, hang out with friends, gamble at the casino, travel the world, follow the stock market, pay taxes, etc.
+They explain why you study a career, go to work, work out, hang out with friends, gamble at the casino, travel the world, follow the stock market, pay taxes, etc.

 “If we don’t like the consequences of an action we’ve taken, we’re less likely to do it again; if we do like the consequences, we’re more likely to do it again.”

 “It’s a type of learning in which the strength of a behavior is modified by its consequences, such as reward or punishment.”